dsoglobal/dsowebsite/content/about.md

 ---
 title: About Us
-subtitle: This is a short page about us and our work.
+subtitle: Our mission is to partner with social impact organizations to tackle the world's challenges.
-img_path: images/about.jpg
+img_path:
 menu:
   main:
     name: About